gbdev/pandocs/content/Video_Display.md

 WX=0..166, WY=0..143.
 A position of WX=7, WY=0 locates the window at
 upper left, it is then completely covering normal background.

-Due to a hardware bug, if WX is set to 0, the window will \"stutter\" horizontally when SCX changes.
-(Depending on SCX modulo 8, behavior is a little complicated so you should try it yourself)
+WX values 0-6 and 166 are unreliable due to hardware bugs.
+If WX is set to 0, the window will \"stutter\" horizontally when SCX changes.
+(Depending on SCX modulo 8, behavior is a little complicated so you should try it yourself.)

 LCD Monochrome Palettes
 -----------------------